 6. Li Shimin 李世民

-Li Shimin was the second emperor of the Tang Dynasty of China as well as a prominent military commonder.
-He encouraged his father, Li Yuan (later Emperor Gaozu) to rise against Sui Dynasty rule at Taiyuan in 617 and subsequently defeated several of his most important rivals, he was ceremonially regarded as a co-founder of the dynasty along with Emperor Gaozu.
+Li Shimin (599-649) was the second emperor of the Tang Dynasty and a prominent military commander.
+He together with his father Li Yuan rose to fight against Sui Dynasty at Taiyuan in 617 and then defeated several other military groups and finally founded the Tang Dynasty.

 7. Yue Fei 岳飞